-- Isle Ornsay a pretty little cluster of white painted buildings on the shores of the Sound of Sleat (pronounced "Slate").
+- 1. After crossing the Skye Bridge, you come to a roundabout where you take the exit for the A87 to Portree (which ~35 miles away from the Skye Bridge). - 2.
+After ~6 miles, you pass the left turn for the A851 that is signposted to Isle Ornsay & Armadale. - ✓ Isle Ornsay a pretty little cluster of white painted buildings on the shores of the Sound of Sleat (pronounced "Slate").
 In the village, there is an exclusive hotel with a distinctive pub next door, a beautiful art gallery, a specialist whisky shop and a woolen clothing shop. - 3.
 Continue on the A87, following signs to Portree.
 The next village on the A87 is Broadford (~7 miles from the Skye Bridge).
-Petrol Station - Image: Image: - Image: Image: Image: Weight and Image: Im - 4.
-In Broadford, you pass the junction for B8083 to Elgol. - Elgol is a very small village with one shop and not many tourist facilities other than sealife cruises from the pier.
-There are, however, some dramatic views of the Cuillin Hills from here.
-About 15 miles from the A87. - ✓ The road to Elgol passes the ruins of Cil Chriosd (Christ's Church) a picturesque little 16th century church and graveyard that stand on a small rise of land beside the road. - Walk to Prince Charlie's Cave: a gentle walk to the cave where Bonnie Prince Charlie hid during his last night on Skye.
+Petrol Station - ✓ Necommended restaurant Red Skye, IV42 8PY As you approach Broadford from the south on the A87, the Red Skye restaurant is on your left in an old school building and is easy to find.
+Now the best place to eat in Broadford.
+Not open Sundays.
+Tel: 01471 822180 - ✓ Necommended restaurants cheaper eating options in Broadford are the Claymore (good for seafood) and Café Sia, which is a nice Italian at the north end of the town.
+Mainly pizzas, but they do them well. - 4.
+In Broadford, you pass the junction for B8083 to Elgol. - ✓ Elgol is a small village with not many tourist facilities other than sealife cruises from the pier.
+It's appeal is its dramatic views towards the Black Cuillin Hills.
+About 15 miles from the A87. - The road to Elgol passes the ruins of Cil Chriosd (Christ's Church) a picturesque little 16th century church and graveyard that stand on a small rise of land beside the road. - ✓ Torrin Pools A quieter alternative to the Fairy Pools but getting busier.
+Soon after passing Torrin Bunkhouse, the road crosses a stream.
+Walk up-stream from here to find a pretty rock pool. - ✓ Walk to Prince Charlie's Cave: a gentle walk to the cave where Bonnie Prince Charlie hid during his last night on Skye.
 Around 2.5 hrs with stunning scenery.
 You need to take note of high tide times as the path gets cut off by the sea at high tide.
 Click here for details of path. - 5.
 Continue on the A87 to Sligachan (~24 miles from the Skye Bridge).
-Just after crossing the bridge at Sligachan (pronounced "Shleek-ack-han"), there is a hotel on the left which has $\mathbb{P}$ a bar with a great choice of whisky and beers including the ones from the Skye Brewery at Uig. - 6.
+Just after crossing the bridge at Sligachan, there is a hotel on the left which has a bar with a great choice of beers including the ones from the Skye Brewery at Uig. - 6.
 Stay on the A87 and it climbs up through Glen Varragill, before starting on the long descent to Portree. - 7.
 As you enter Portree, the road number changes from the A87 to the A855 to Staffin.
 The A855 winds its way through the centre of Portree and then heads north towards Staffin.